-The art department and its students benefit from a fantastic full-time Art technician, who is on hand to help and enable ambitious and unusual projects come to life.
+The art department and its students benefit from a fantastic full-time Art technician who holds a Masters in Fine Art.
+Our technician is on hand to help and enable ambitious and unusual projects come to life.
 More recently, these projects have included a mirrored maze exam piece that included sound.

 The department also regularly organises student trips to London and surrounding areas for the lower years.
-Recent GCSE and A Level trips have included residential art tours to Edinburgh, Rome, Venice, Madrid and Berlin.
+Recent GCSE and A Level trips have included residential art tours to Edinburgh, Rome, Madrid, Berlin and Florence.

-Outside of the classroom, students have the opportunity to participate in a large variety of art-focussed co-curricular clubs, including photography, animation and pottery.
+Outside of the classroom, students have the opportunity to participate in a changing programme of art-focussed co-curricular clubs, which have included photography, graphic art, animation, ceramics, and Art for wellbeing.
 The School’s own Artist in Residence is also on-hand, allowing the students to talk to and work alongside a professional artist.
-In recent years, our students have worked alongside and exhibited with an animator, an installation artist and a photographer.
+In recent years, our students have worked alongside and exhibited with an animator, an installation artist, a photographer, a painter and a ceramicist.